Sudán del Sur

 Protecting livestock health, herders’ futures

 Livestock, particularly cattle, goats and sheep, are an important social and economic asset in South Sudan.
-However, endemic diseases (like haemorrhagic septicaemia, contagious bovine pleuropneumonia, anthrax and peste des petits ruminants) are undermining livestock production – an estimated one in five cattle die from disease.
-Local and national capacity to monitor, control and respond to these diseases is severely limited, threatening about 70 percent of pastoral households and 2 million animals.
-FAO works closely with the relevant ministries and local institutions to ensure a reliable and stable supply of veterinary drugs, vaccines and equipment to safeguard livestock production.
-Cold chain equipment is provided and regularly maintained to protect these drugs and vaccines, and local community members are trained to provide basic animal health care services.
+However, endemic diseases (such as haemorrhagic septicaemia, contagious bovine pleuropneumonia, anthrax and peste des petits ruminants) are undermining livestock production, threatening the livelihoods of 65 percent of South Sudan’s population.
+The current conflict has caused abnormal migration, heightening tensions between herders and settled farmers and increasing instances of disease outbreak.
+Local and national capacity to monitor, control and respond to these diseases is severely limited; to address this, FAO works closely with the relevant ministries and local institutions to ensure a reliable and stable supply of veterinary drugs, vaccines and equipment to safeguard livestock production.
+The national cold chain system is being supported with equipment, regular maintenance and training for staff in order to protect these drugs and vaccines, and local community-based animal health workers are provided refresher training on necessary veterinary services.

 Improved yields through improved seeds

 A lack of availability and access to quality seeds and planting materials constrain yields.
-Most farmers in South Sudan use seeds saved from a previous season or acquired through their social networks – from friends and families.
+Most farmers in South Sudan use seeds saved from a previous season or acquired through their social networks – from friends and family.
 FAO works on two fronts to increase the availability of quality inputs.
-The most vulnerable farmers (particularly those returning from neighbouring countries and households headed by women) are provided, through seed fairs or direct distribution, with quality seeds and tools, along with training in good agronomic practices.
-At the same time, FAO is promoting seed multiplication in South Sudan.
-Selected farmers are provided with quality seeds and trained in production, conditioning, storage and marketing.
-Quality assessment councils are also set up at the local level to ensure the seeds produced are of good quality.
-These efforts have already translated into better yields for staple crops like sorghum.
+The most vulnerable farmers (particularly those in conflict-affected areas and households headed by women) are provided with quality seeds and tools through seed fairs or direct distribution, along with training in good agronomic practices.
+Especially in areas less affected by the ongoing crisis, FAO supports resilience-building through farmer field schools in South Sudan.
+Seed multiplication is also promoted in these areas, where selected farmers are provided with quality seeds and trained in production, conditioning, storage and marketing.
+Quality assessment councils are set up at the local level to ensure the seeds produced are of good quality.